 Your cat must be vaccinated for rabies and other diseases a minimum of 30 days and less than 12 months prior to entering the country.

 Rabies Titer Test

 A rabies titer test is not required to enter the Maldives islands from any country.

 A licensed veterinarian will complete a health certificate for the Maldives.
 Although it is not required, we suggest you get the veterinary certificate endorsed by the USDA or CFIA if your cat is traveling from the United States or Canada respectively.
-If your cat is traveling from another country, then the Governing Authority in your country responsible for the import and export of animals should endorse the forms.
+If your cat is traveling from another country, then the government agency in your country responsible for the import and export of animals should endorse the forms.

 An import permit is not required when entering the Maldives with a personal cat.

 Your cat must have a tapeworm treatment administered by a licensed veterinarian or test negative for Dirofilaria Immitis.
 Within 7 days of import, your cat must be treated for intestinal parasites using a broad-spectrum anthelmintic and treated for external parasites using parasiticide approved for use in your country.